bentomas/node-async-testing/README.md

 + Tests should just be functions.
 Simple and intuitive.
 + You shouldn't have to learn new assertion functions.
 Use the assertion module that comes with Node.
 If you are familiar with it you won't have any problems.
 + Test files should be executable by Node.
-No preprocessors.
+No preprocessors or eval.
 If your test file is called "my_test_file.js" then "node my_test_file.js" should run the tests.
 + Node is asynchronous, so testing should be too.
 + Not another Behavior Driven Development testing framework.
 I don't like specifications and what not.
 They only add verbosity.